 There are many types of CPU available for purchase.
 Some have more cores (like brains or engines) which allow for multiple tasks to be done at the same time, which helps to speed up workflow or get things done more quickly.

-Many CPUs have built-in graphics engines too, so you might not need to buy a separate video card for your PC - if you're video needs are on the less intensive side.
+Many CPUs have built-in graphics engines too, so you might not need to buy a separate video card for your PC - if your video needs are on the less intensive side.

 The motherboard is the main board onto which the other components attach or connect.

 After deciding what kind of CPU suits your needs, you will need a motherboard which will run it.